-Kerala Police has initiated several reforms and innovative schemes in the country.
+Kerala Police has been the fountain head of several police reforms and innovative schemes in the country.
 A new Kerala Police Act enacted in 2011 was a guiding light for many other state police forces in the country to draft their own local Police Acts.
 The avant-garde provisions of the Act, which enable setting up of Police Establishment Board, Police Complaints Authority, State Security Commission, Police Welfare Bureau, Community Policing, etc., have given it a status of a modern day treatise on Policing philosophy.
-Student Police Cadet Scheme piloted by Kerala state during 2008-2010, to positively tackle deviant adolescent behavior and to encourage good citizenship values among youth, has been endorsed as a plan scheme by Ministry of Home Affairs and has now been adopted by many other states in India.
+Student Police Cadet Scheme piloted by the Kerala state during 2008-2010, to positively tackle adolescent deviant behavior and encourage good citizenship values among youth has been endorsed as a plan scheme by Ministry of Home Affairs and has now been adopted by many other states in India.
 Similarly, initiatives such as Kerala Police Cyberdome, a PPP model in cyber governance and Kerala Police CoCoN, a flagship annual conference on cyber security and digital strategies to tackle crimes, have earned a respectable place in the hearts of all stakeholders.

-The high literacy levels in Kerala society is also reflected in the high levels of educational qualification among the cutting edge level police officials of Kerala Police.
+The high literacy levels in Kerala society are also reflected in the high levels of educational qualification among the cutting edge level police officials of Kerala Police.
 Their demeanour, turn-out and skill levels in dealing with citizens, mirror their education levels.
-The fact that re cruitment of constabulary level officials is done through a stringent competitive exam, by an independent Public Service Commission echoes the ethos of Kerala society for transparency and fairness.
+The recruitment of constabulary level officials done through a stringent competitive exam by an independent Public Service Commission echoes the ethos of Kerala society for transparency and fairness.
 The newly recruited Police officials are trained in the latest police subjects, both indoor and outdoor, and nurtured to live up to the motto of Kerala Police.